Skip to main content

 How Bitcoin Transactions Work

 Bitcoin transactions allow Bitcoin to move from one wallet to another on the Bitcoin network.
-Every transaction is recorded on the blockchain — a public digital ledger that tracks Bitcoin transfers.

 📬 Sending Bitcoin

-To send Bitcoin, you need:
+To send Bitcoin, you typically need:

 • the recipient’s Bitcoin address